ionfeather/ionfeather/README.md

 - 👋 Hi, I’m @ionfeather
-- 👀 I’m interested in volunteering and badminton.
+- 👀 I’m interested in running and badminton.
-- 🌱 I’m currently learning python, R and hadoop.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on study and communicate with you.
-- 📫 You can reach me at lizishadowmay@gmail.com

 <!---
 ionfeather/ionfeather is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.